|Key Stage 1 Asessment 2017-18 % working at expected standard||All||Boys||Girls|

 The report which will be sent to you in the summer term will tell you whether your child is performing at the expected standard for their age in maths, English reading and English writing or whether they need more support to achieve it.

-The new national curriculum tests reflect the new primary curriculum.
+The national curriculum tests reflect the primary curriculum.
 It is a curriculum designed to be on a par with the best education systems in the world and as such the bar has been raised.

 The results look very different from those of previous years and should not be compared with them.
 They will be reported using what's known as a scaled score, where a score of 100 means a child is working at the standard expected of them.
 A score below 100 indicates a child needs more support and a score of 100 or above suggests a child is working at or above the expectations for this age.

 The maximum score is 115 and the minimum is 85.

 The tests aren't the whole picture though, we take into consideration the judgements based on how your child has performed in class over the past 2 years.
 The tests are one piece of evidence towards the overall judgement.